• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 10. Dolomite

-Applications: Dolomite is widely used in the construction industry, the production of cement and lime, and also in the chemical and glass industries.
+Applications: Dolomite is widely used in construction, cement and lime production, as well as in chemical industries and glass manufacturing.

 1. Quality and Standards

-The import and export of building stones are subject to rigorous international standards.
-These standards encompass physical properties such as resistance to wear, pressure tolerance, water absorption, and aesthetic attributes.
-European and American countries often enforce more stringent regulations regarding stone quality, particularly for stones used in large public infrastructure projects.
-For instance, the European Union mandates that imported stones comply with EN standards, covering aspects such as quality, processing, cutting, and even packaging and transportation.
-Non-compliance with these standards can lead to the confiscation of goods at the customs of the destination country or their return to the country of origin.
+Import and export of building stones are carried out under strict international standards.
+These include physical criteria such as abrasion resistance, compressive strength, water absorption, and aesthetics.
+European and American countries usually have stricter rules on stone quality, especially when stones are used in major public construction projects.
+For example, the European Union enforces that imported stones comply with EN standards.
+These regulations cover quality criteria, processing and cutting methods, and even packaging and transportation.
+Non-compliance may result in seizure at the destination customs or eventual return to the country of origin.

 2. Environmental Certificates

-Iran is one of the foremost global exporters of building stones, notably travertine and marble, which are exported to countries such as China, Italy, India, and Turkey.
-According to current statistics, Iran generates approximately 250 million USD annually from stone exports.
+Iran is one of the largest exporters of building stones worldwide.
+In particular, travertine and marble are among Iran’s most popular exports, shipped to countries such as China, Italy, India, and Turkey.
+According to available statistics, Iran earns around USD 250 million annually from building-stone exports.

-Conversely, Iran also imports various stone types to fulfill its domestic requirements.
-Granite and basalt represent the largest share of imports, primarily sourced from countries like China, India, and Italy.
-The demand for specific stones for modern and luxury architectural projects is also increasing.
+However, to meet domestic demand, Iran also imports certain types of stone.
+Granite and basalt account for the largest share of imports.
+These stones are imported from countries such as China, India, and Italy.
+Imports of specialty stones for modern and luxury architectural projects are also on the rise.

 Global Stone Trade

-The stone industry constitutes one of the largest global sectors, encompassing a significant portion of international trade each year.
-The annual turnover of the building stone market exceeds 8 billion USD.
-Major exporters include China, India, Brazil, Spain, and Italy, collectively accounting for more than half of global stone exports.
-In contrast, European countries and the United States are the largest importers of building stones.
+The stone industry is one of the world’s largest, accounting for a substantial portion of international trade each year.
+The global turnover of building stones is estimated to exceed USD 8 billion annually.
+The largest exporters include China, India, Brazil, Spain, and Italy, collectively accounting for more than half of global exports.
+On the other hand, European countries and the United States are among the largest importers of building stones.

 Top Stone Exporters Worldwide

-China: As the largest global exporter of building stones, China dominates the export of granite and marble.
+China: As the largest exporter of building stones, China dominates exports of granite and marble.

 Top Stone Importers Worldwide

-USA: The largest importer of building stones, the United States imports significant quantities from China, India, and Brazil annually.
+United States: The world’s largest importer of building stones, importing massive volumes annually from China, India, and Brazil.

-France: Stone imports into France come from both European countries and from India and China.
+France: Imports come from European countries as well as India and China.

-The clearance of building and decorative stones from customs necessitates a precise set of documents.
-These documents are indispensable not only for the legal process of import and export but also to ensure that the goods are successfully delivered to the destination country.
+Clearing building and decorative stones from customs requires a set of precise documents.
+These are not only legally necessary for import/export, but also ensure the goods enter the destination country without issues.

 1. Commercial Invoice